immanuelweule/Cubesat-RFC/README.md

     <ins>New:</ins>
+    - Simplified Value checks in js (with arrays)
+    - Simplified Config Safe (with arrays)
     - Build config files for checking incoming comm
     - Refresh of Config on webpage after restart
     - Config file stays after restart